healingdrawing/task-localhost/README.md

 According to task, the next error pages must be implemented: 400, 403, 404, 405, 413, 500.
 So you must provide the correct settings file configuration to error pages folder.
 And the error pages folder must contain properly created files: `400.html`, `403.html`, `404.html`, `405.html`, `413.html`, `500.html`.

-Otherwise do not expect server will work/initalize properly.
+Otherwise, do not expect the server to run/initialize properly.

 ## Audit and tests
 To satisfy the task description requirement